 - For preliminary QAT, following subjects are tested:

 ||English, Urdu and Mathematics

 Execution of QAT Monitoring Plan

 ADU prepares a QAT Monitoring Plan for execution of the monitoring by the PEF officials.
-Before execution of monitoring, orientation training for the supervisors of conduction party is arranged by ADU.
-ADU also conducts orientation sessions for PEF monitors to monitor the test.
-In Addition ADU sets up a “Control Room” during QAT to:
+Later, before execution of plan, orientation trainings of supervisors and PEF monitors are arranged by ADU.
+ADU carries out the orientation sessions for effective monitoring of QATs.
+In this regard, ADU sets up a ‘Control Room’ during QAT to:

-- Assist PEF monitors during QAT for smooth conduction of test
+- Assist PEF monitors during QAT for test conduct in smooth way

 - Handle emergencies (if any)